bm2-lab/PanPep/README.md

     python PanPep.py --learning_setting majority --update_step_test 1000 --input ./Data/Example_majority.csv --output ./Output/Example_majority_output.csv

 * update_step_test: 1000 represents the basic meta learner will be fine-tuned 1000 times for each peptide-level task and then be used to predict the binding score of TCRs in its TCR query set.
-* input.csv: input csv file contains three columns: Peptide, CDR3 and Label, which represents the peptide sequence, TCR CDR3 squence and their binding specificity.
+* input.csv: input *.csv file contains three columns: Peptide, CDR3 and Label, which represents the peptide sequence, TCR CDR3 squence and their binding specificity.
 In the Label column, there are three values: 1 indicating binding, 0 indicating non-binding and unknown.
 Then, known peptide-CDR3 pairs will be used to construct the TCR support set to fine-tune the basic meta learner and unknown peptide-CDR3 pairs will be used to construct the TCR query set for being predicted.
-* output.csv: out csv file contains three columns: Peptide, CDR3 and Score, which represents the peptide sequence, TCR CDR3 squence and their predicted binding score.
+* output.csv: out *.csv file contains three columns: Peptide, CDR3 and Score, which represents the peptide sequence, TCR CDR3 squence and their predicted binding score.
 All the peptide-CDR3 pairs are the unknown pairs in the input file.
 ## Citation
 ## Contacts
 bm2-lab@tongji.edu.cn